 Of course, I adore all of my loved ones, and their roles in my life are worthy of a lot more than an overcooked banquet meal.
 While there’s definitely a small part of me that wishes we could’ve had them all together under one roof to celebrate our union, $20,000 spent on one day of our lives still seemed impossible to justify.

 In the end, I realized that our wedding day wasn’t about what they wanted (or even what they wanted for us).
 It was about what my partner and I wanted.

-Even with our bare-bones arrangement, our wedding ended up costing a little more than $3,000.
+Even with our frugal, bare-bones planning, our wedding ended up costing a little more than $3,000.
 It’s still more than I would’ve liked to spend on one day.
 After all, whether you marry in a cathedral or a courthouse, the result is the same.
 But it was still way more cost effective than hosting a large celebration (especially as I would’ve insisted on the puppy wedding favors).

 All in all, my husband and I are satisfied with our decisions.
 We loved our simple, wonderful, frugal wedding.